 Our leaflet provides further information about the films including details of the contributors.

 Event, webinars and Twitterchat

 Held in March, 100 staff and students from 15 institutions, as well as colleagues from the school sector.
 This provided an opportunity to shared their practice on, ‘What's worked and what hasn't?
 (2013-2017).
-Materials from this event can be found below.
+We have published all resources from this event below.

 - Focus On: Feedback from Assessment (PPTX, 8.72MB)